-This course along with AVIA 1320 will provide the knowledge and skill necessary to earn a Federal Aviation Administration (FAA) Instrument Pilot Rating.
-This lab includes 15 hours of oneone one ground instruction along with 15 hours of flight training in an airplane or flight training device with an FAA Certified Flight Instructor or solo to gain the level of proficiency required to pass the FAA Instrument Rating practical test.
+This course in combination with AVIA 1320 will provide the knowledge and skill necessary to earn a Federal Aviation Administration (FAA) Instrument Pilot Rating.
+This lab includes 15 hours of one-one one ground instruction along with 15 hours of flight training in an airplane or flight training device with an FAA Certified Flight Instructor or solo to gain the level of proficiency required to pass the FAA Instrument Rating practical test.
 Requires current medical certificate, admission to the program and completion of prerequisite program courses with a C or better.
-(Prerequisites: AVIA 1200, AVIA 1211).
+(Prerequisites: AVIA 1200, AVIA 1210, and AVIA 1211.)